Universal Tax Deductions Every 1099 Freelancer Should Claim in 2026

 - Professional development (courses, certifications, conferences, books)

-- Business mileage (72.5 cents per mile in 2026 for any business driving)
+- Business mileage (72.5 cents per mile, estimated for 2026; verify at IRS.gov)

 - Business meals (50% deductible with documentation of business purpose)